George Town, Tasmania

-George Town (Palawa_kani: kinimathatakinta) is a large town in north-east Tasmania, on the eastern bank of the mouth of the Tamar River.
+George Town (palawa kani: kinimathatakinta) is a large town in north-east Tasmania, on the eastern bank of the mouth of the Tamar River.
 The Australian Bureau of Statistics records the George Town Municipal Area had a population of 6,764 as of 30 June 2016.

-It is the regional centre of the George Town Council local government area and is well served with a Regional Hospital, supermarkets, and infrastructure.
+It is the regional centre of the George Town Council local government area and is well served with a regional hospital, supermarkets, and infrastructure.

 History

-The area now occupied by George Town has been inhabited by Aboriginal Tasmanians since, at least, 7000 BP and possibly as long ago as 43000 BP.
+The George Town region has been inhabited by Aboriginal Tasmanians since, at least, 7000 BP and possibly as long ago as 43000 BP.

 European settlement

 Early observation of the Tamar River occurred in 1798 when Bass and Flinders sailed into the river during their circumnavigation of Tasmania.
 The estuarine river was named Port Dalrymple and the location that would become George Town was referred to as Outer Cove.

-William Collins, in January 1804, led an 18 day exploration in of the river to determine the best site for a settlement.
+William Collins, in January 1804, led an 18-day exploration of the river to determine the best site for a settlement.

 In November 1804, Colonel William Paterson arrived with four ships with 181 people, convicts, soldiers, and one free settler and the settlement was established at Outer Cove.
 Subsequently the main settlement moved to the west arm of the river and then to the river head, some 50 km south, named Launceston.

 When, in 1811, Governor-In-Chief Lachlan Macquarie toured Tasmania he moved the settlement back to Outer Cove and named it George Town after King George III.
 The populace were reluctant to relocate and building the town in earnest did not begin until 1819.

-Because of the needs of maintaining a defensible position at the mouth of the river,regardless of the notional main settlement location, the George Town area has been continuously occupied since 1804 making it one of the earliest European settlements in Australia.
+Because of the needs of maintaining a defensible position at the mouth of the river, regardless of the notional main settlement location, the George Town area has been continuously occupied since 1804, making it one of the earliest European settlements in Australia.